Cjb00000/WarehouseRobotManagementWebApp/README.md

 ## Motivation

 I wanted to build a full stack web development project that could be useful as the data applied to the backend becomes more expansive.
 Data management is vital to operations that involve transporting goods.
 In addition, I am interested in how access to continuous updated data can be used to allow multiple autonomous systems to cooperate better.
 There is no end to the data that could be communicated, and the benefits it can serve to their function.
+This is a small prototype, though that is what I would expand it towards in the future.

 ## Features